Two of the most common travel tech questions when traveling to Asia include:

 Tip: Don't let your carrier talk you into purchasing or renting a SIM card for your destination country.
 You'll be able to get one much cheaper once you arrive in Asia.

 CDMA vs GSM Phones

 Most of the world uses the Global System for Mobile Communications standard, better known as GSM.
 Europe mandated the standard in 1987 after a consortium and most countries adopted it.
 The most notable exceptions are the U.S., South Korea, and Japan — all of which use the CDMA standard.
 CDMA is based on a proprietary standard mostly created by Qualcomm, an American semiconductor company.

 Having a phone that works on the correct standard is only half of the equation.
 American CDMA cell phones operate on the 850 MHz and 1900 MHz frequency bands, while South Korean and Japanese phones use the 2100 MHz band.
 Your cell phone will have to be tri-band or quad-band to work abroad — check the phone's hardware specs.

-What Is the Best Mobile Phone Carrier for Travel?
+The Best Mobile Phone Carrier for Travel

-The most popular carriers in the U.S. that are compatible with the GSM network are: T-Mobile and AT&T. Customers with Sprint, Verizon Wireless, and other CDMA carriers typically aren't able to join the local cell networks in much of Asia aside.
+The most popular carriers in the U.S. that are compatible with the GSM network are T-Mobile and AT&T. Customers with Sprint, Verizon Wireless, and other CDMA carriers typically aren't able to join the local cell networks in much of Asia aside.

 T-Mobile is a popular choice for travelers in Asia because they offer free data roaming (allowing you to surf the web and make internet calls) without changing hardware.
 You will have to contact them to ensure that international data roaming is activated on your plan.
 Choosing this strategy means that you'll have to rely on Skype, WhatsApp, or other internet calling (VoIP) apps to make calls or risk being charged very expensive voice roaming fees.